 In 1873, he sold his interest in the newspaper for $5,000.
 However, the newspaper would continue until 1927 and was resurrected for five years between 1942 and 1947.

-In 1875, Bushyhead became a deputy sheriff of San Diego County in 1875 and married Helen Corey Nichols the following year.
+In 1875, Bushyhead became a deputy sheriff of San Diego County and married Helen Corey Nichols the following year.
 In 1882, he ran for sheriff of San Diego County and won.
 At that time a local newspaper wrote:

 “No better man could have been selected.
 Thoroughly honest, cool, brave and intrepid in time of danger, patient, wary and sagacious when on the trail of a criminal; courtesy and gentle — generous almost to lavishness, he is a true type of thorough American gentleman.”